Submitting Data

 - In Step 1: enter the Name for the endpoint.
 Make sure the Method select is

-. - Set the Role to
+DELETE. - Set the Role to

-. - In Step 2: add the base name path and/or any query parameters to the API's base URL.
+Deletesince the endpoint is creating a new record.
+Set the Object Type totodos. - In Step 2: add the base name path and/or any query parameters to the API's base URL.
 Currently, the endpoint uses a dynamic variable

-to delete a record based on the value of theid
+/{{id}}to delete a record based on the value of theidprovided. - Provide an

-of the existing record under Path Test Values or include in the Body section. - In Step 4: click the Test button next to the Endpoint input to verify the response coming from the API service.
+idof the existing record under Path Test Values or include in the Body section. - In Step 4: click the Test button next to the Endpoint input to verify the response coming from the API service.

 - The last step is to save the endpoint.
 Click the Save button.